Sucker Punch (2011 film): Development

 Sucker Punch is described by Snyder as "Alice in Wonderland with machine guns".
 The film first gained attention in March 2007.
 Snyder put the project aside to work on Watchmen first.
 The film was co-written with Steve Shibuya, who authored the original script on which the story is based.
 Snyder directed and produced with his wife and producing partner, Deborah Snyder, through their Cruel and Unusual Films banner.
 Wesley Coller served as executive producer.

 Warner Bros. announced in early 2009 that they would distribute Sucker Punch due to the success of Snyder's previous film, Watchmen.
 "They've never said, 'Ahh, it could have been shorter', or, 'Too bad it's so R-ish.'
 And that's really cool.
 I'm challenging them again with Sucker Punch."
 In early interviews, Snyder stated that he would make Sucker Punch an R-rated film, but a later interview stated that he was aiming for it to be rated PG-13.
 In its theatrical release, the movie was ultimately rated PG-13.
 Snyder cut many crucial scenes before the film's release in order to satisfy the MPAA's censors, but claimed that the home media release of the film will be a director's cut and closer to his original vision.

-When Snyder was in San Diego hosting a Blu-ray live screening of Watchmen for Comic-Con, he handed out T-shirts for Sucker Punch featuring the first art for the film.
+When Snyder was in San Diego hosting a Blu-ray live screening of Watchmen for San Diego Comic-Con, he handed out T-shirts for Sucker Punch featuring the first art for the film.
 The art was designed by Alex Pardee of Snafu Comics, with title art work by Los Angeles graffiti artist Galo Canote.
 Pre-production began in June 2009 in Canada.
 Snyder had also added that he enjoyed the freedom of filming his own original script.
 Photographer Clay Enos was hired to take still pictures on set and to take portraits of the main actors.